hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 $$= 0.0000107639 * centistokes$$
 =+=

-For further information on viscosity, see Section
+For further information on viscosity, see <a href="/fluid-properties-II/viscosity.html" target="_blank">section IIC</a>.
-IIC.

 If the Reynolds Number is less than 2000, the flow is laminar and the friction factor for any fluid